Tuesday, February 13, 2024

 Salt and pepper, to taste

-Melt the butter, then cook the pancetta without letting it color—3 to 5 minutes—to render some of the fat.
+Melt the butter in a wide sauté pan, then cook the pancetta without letting it color — about 3–5 minutes — to render some of the fat.
 Stir in the onion and garlic, then the carrot and celery, then the mushrooms.
 Cook over medium heat, stirring often.

 Pour in the heavy cream slowly, using a light hand.
-Stir and cook for another 15 to 20 minutes, keeping in mind that you don’t want the sauce to get thick.
-Taste and adjust seasoning.
+Stir and cook for another 15–20 minutes, keeping in mind that you don’t want the sauce to become thick.

 Thursday, February 1, 2024